How to Check Refrigerant Leakage in Air Conditioning System?

 - Dishwashing liquid or washing powder mixed water leak detection: Inject 10 - 20 kg/cm2 pressure nitrogen into the system, and then apply soapy water to various parts of the system.
 The bubbling place is the leakage point.

-This method is currently the most common leak detection method, but a person's arms are limited and a person's visual range is limited.
-In many cases, the leak point cannot be seen at all. - Nitrogen water leak detection: Inject 10 - 20 kg/cm2 pressure nitrogen into the system and immerse the system in water.
+- Nitrogen water leak detection: Inject 10 - 20 kg/cm2 pressure nitrogen into the system and immerse the system in water.
 The bubbling place is the leakage point.
 This method is essentially the same as the previous soapy water leak detection method.
 Although it has a low cost, it has obvious disadvantages: The water used for leak detection is easy to enter the system, causing corrosion of the materials in the system.
 At the same time, high-pressure gas may also cause greater damage to the system.
 The labor intensity during leak detection is also very high, which increases the cost of maintenance and repair.

 - Fluorescent leak detection: It uses the principle that fluorescent leak detection agents will emit bright yellow-green light under the irradiation of ultraviolet/blue light leak detection lamps to detect fluid leakage in various systems.
 When in use, only add the fluorescent agent to the system in a certain proportion.
 After the system operates for 20 minutes, wear special glasses and irradiate the outside of the system with a leak detection lamp.
 The leakage place will show yellow fluorescence.